DaveWillie/Carousel/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

-#Possible NPM depending on yoou NPM version (error fix)
+# Possible NPM error while insatlling depending on yoor NPM version (fix)

 This issue was solved by going to C:\Users\USERNAME\AppData\Roaming\npm-cache and deleting its contents manually and then later running cmd as Administrator and running npm install